TERMS · GLOSSARY OF THE FRAMEWORK

 The Three TreasuresJing (精), Qi (氣), Shen (神) — are the foundational categories of the Taoist physiological-cultivation tradition.
 They describe the same sequence the Vedic tradition calls the seven-stage refinement of essence into ojas, in completely different conceptual language.

 • Jing — vital essence; the densest and most material of the three.
 Stored primarily in the kidneys (in the Taoist medical map) and most concentrated in the reproductive essence.
-Loss of Jing through ejaculation is, in the Huangdi Neijing, the primary drain on vitality and longevity.
+In the Taoist medical tradition — beginning with the Huangdi Neijing's discussion of jing exhaustion and elaborated in the later sexual-cultivation literature (Yufang Mijue and related manuals) — loss of Jing through ejaculation is the primary drain on vitality and longevity.
 (Direct parallel to shukra / rajas.)

 • Qi — vital breath; the active circulating substance produced when Jing is refined upward.
 Roughly the Taoist counterpart of prana in the Vedic system.